-School property - District and school buildings, grounds, and parking areas; vehicles used for school purposes; and any location used for a School Board meeting, school athletic event, or other school-sponsored event.
+School property: School buildings and grounds, all District buildings and grounds, vehicles used for school purposes, and any location used for a School Board meeting, school athletic event, or other school-sponsored event.

-Visitor - Any person other than an enrolled student or District employee.
+Visitor: Any person other than an enrolled student or employee.

-All visitors to school property are required to report to the Building Principal's office and receive permission to remain on school property.
-All visitors must sign a visitors' log, show identification, and wear a visitor's badge.
+The safe operation of the school is paramount.
+In order to create a safe climate and reduce disruption to the school operation, all visitors to school property are required to report to the Building Principal's office and receive permission to remain on school property.
+All visitors must state a purpose for the visit, sign a visitors' log; show identification; and wear a visitor's badge.
+Visitors who cannot be observed going to their destination will be escorted as much as practical.
 When leaving the school, visitors must return their badge.
 On those occasions when large groups of parents and friends are invited onto school property, visitors are not required to sign in but must follow school officials' instructions.
 Persons on school property without permission will be directed to leave and may be subject to criminal prosecution.